Graduate Studies and Advanced Education Programs

 Mandatory Health Insurance

 Experiences of our students reinforce the wisdom of maintaining health insurance.
-With this in mind Texas A&M College of Dentistry has a mandatory requirement for this coverage.
-The Texas A&M University System (TAMUS) does offer a policy but the student may fulfill this obligation in any way he or she chooses.
-The information and enrollment forms for the policy offered to students may be found through Associated Insurance Plans International.
-Choose "Texas A&M College of Dentistry (TAMU) campus".
+With this in mind, Texas A&M College of Dentistry has a mandatory requirement for this coverage.
+The Texas A&M University System (TAMUS) offers a policy, but the student may fulfill this obligation in any way he or she chooses.
+The information and enrollment forms for the policy offered to students may be found through the TAMUS website.

-Questions or concerns may be directed to Texas A&M College of Dentistry Student Affairs at 214-828-8210.
+Questions or concerns may be directed to Student Affairs at 214-828-8210.

 Health Insurance Provisions Related to International Students